League2GO/league2go.github.io/_posts/en/2023-01-29-mobile-notifications.md

 2. Scroll to the bottom to "Send a push"
 3. Open the "Send a push" popup and send yourself a push.

-Then you will receive a confirmation push notication on your device.
+Then you will receive a confirmation push notification on your device.

 <br/>
 <div class="image-container-row">